ceph/ceph/doc/architecture.rst

    Ceph Client requests.
 If a Ceph OSD Daemon is ``down`` and ``in`` the Ceph Storage Cluster, this status may indicate the failure of the Ceph OSD Daemon.
 If a Ceph OSD Daemon is not running (e.g., it crashes), the Ceph OSD Daemon cannot notify the Ceph Monitor that it is ``down``.
-The Ceph Monitor can ping a Ceph OSD Daemon periodically to ensure that it is running.
+The OSDs periodically send messages to the Ceph Monitor (``MPGStats`` pre-luminous, and a new ``MOSDBeacon`` in luminous).
+If the Ceph Monitor doesn't see that message after a configurable period of time then it marks the OSD down.
-   However, Ceph also empowers Ceph OSD Daemons to determine if a neighboring OSD is ``down``, to update the cluster map and to report it to the Ceph monitor(s).
-This means that Ceph monitors can remain light weight processes.
+   This mechanism is a failsafe, however.
+Normally, Ceph OSD Daemons will determine if a neighboring OSD is down and report it to the Ceph Monitor(s).
+   This assures that Ceph Monitors are lightweight processes.
 See `Monitoring OSDs`_ and `Heartbeats`_ for additional details.

 #. **Data Scrubbing:** As part of maintaining data consistency and cleanliness,
    Ceph OSD Daemons can scrub objects within placement groups.
 That is, Ceph OSD Daemons can compare object metadata in one placement group with its